DorukCem/PrimerCode/questions/Nesting/question.md

 It's Christmas, and you're going to unwrap your gift from your aunt.
 But as you begin to unwrap it, you're faced with a dilemma:
-Not only does the package consist of other packages, but even the inner packages may contain packages in them, all nested one inside the other!
+Not only does the **package consist of other packages**, but even the **inner packages may contain packages in them**, all nested one inside the other!

 ## Task
 Your task is to unpack all these layers to reveal the innermost items.